Budgeting Assistance for Cities and Towns

 We’re here to help you navigate the complex world of budget adoption.
 The links and information on this page will help you with your budgeting responsibilities.

-It’s time to complete the 2019 Aim Annual Salary Survey!
-This comprehensive survey covers basic demographic information, healthcare, time off and other benefits, as well as specific salary information for elected officials and municipal employees.
+The 2020 Salary, Wage, and Fringe Benefits Survey is a comprehensive survey that covers basic demographic information, healthcare, time off and other benefits, as well as specific salary information for elected officials and municipal employees.